The Pearl (novella): Plot

 More thieves attack Kino that night, but he remains resolved to make the journey despite Juana's warning that the pearl is evil and her suggestions to get rid of it.
 After Kino forcibly stops her from throwing it into the ocean, he is attacked again; Kino kills one man in self-defense, and he and Juana hurriedly flee with Coyotito to avoid any reprisals.
 Discovering that Kino's canoe has been damaged and their house looted and burned in search of the pearl, the family takes refuge with Kino's brother and his wife before setting out for the capital the following night.

-As they travel, Kino spots three men following them and Juana realizes that they are trackers intending to take the pearl and kill the entire family.
+As they travel, Kino spots three men following them and realizes that they are trackers intending to take the pearl and kill the entire family.
 Leaving the road they have been using, Kino leads Juana into the mountains in order to leave fewer signs of their passage.
 They take shelter in a cave, only for the trackers to make camp by a pool of water below them.
 Kino decides to attack the trio that night, viewing it as the only way they can stop the pursuers for good.
 As Kino sneaks down the cliff, one of the trackers hears a cry and fires his rifle in its direction, thinking it to be a coyote pup.
 Kino kills all of the trackers, but discovers that the shot has killed Coyotito.

 Kino and Juana return to La Paz with Coyotito's body.
 After looking at the pearl one last time and seeing its surface reflect images of all the disasters that have befallen him and his family, Kino throws it into the ocean.